 By participating in this ongoing interpretive argument, citizens bring their fundamental law closer into alignment with the ideal of law that is self-given.
 This line of inquiry suggests institutional reforms to better realize these values of interpretive participation, such as juries' power to find fundamental law as well as a responsibility to give reasons for their decisions.
-At the Baldy Center, David will aim to develop this project as both a book manuscript and in several articles spelling out its institutional and doctrinal implications.
+At The Baldy Center, David aimed to develop this project as both a book manuscript and in several articles spelling out its institutional and doctrinal implications.

 Camilo Arturo Leslie, 2015-17 Postdoctoral Fellow, has a PhD in Sociology from the University of Michigan, where he previously earned a JD.
 His dissertation research combines legal sociology, economic sociology, and a theoretical focus on trust and trustworthiness to account for the ruinous “success” of history’s second largest Ponzi scheme: the $5.5 billion Stanford Financial Group fraud.
 Based on varied documentary data and more than 100 interviews with defrauded investors and former Stanford employees, this work traces the trajectory of the fraud in its two largest markets: the U.S. and Venezuela.

 The work makes two claims.
 First, that a given actor’s “trustworthiness” is in fact a collaboratively produced appearance, an aggregate of all the positive and negative evaluative statements in circulation about that actor.
 Second, that this traffic in evaluative claims, or “worth claims,” obeys a “jurisdictional” logic.
-Camilo will use his time at the Baldy Center to revise his dissertation into a book manuscript tentatively titled Untangling the Knotted Roots of Trust: Trustworthiness and Jurisdiction in the Stanford Financial Group fraud.
+Camilo will use his time at The Baldy Center to revise his dissertation into a book manuscript tentatively titled Untangling the Knotted Roots of Trust: Trustworthiness and Jurisdiction in the Stanford Financial Group fraud.
 In addition, he will develop several journal articles both directly and indirectly related to his dissertation.
 In previous research, Camilo studied the power of map imagery to shape how subjects conceive of and experience their political communities.
 A paper from that project has been conditionally accepted at Theory & Society.

 Rebecca Schmidt, 2015-16 TBGI Postdoctoral Fellow, holds a PhD from the European University Institute (Florence, Italy) and has been a visiting fellow at the GlobalTrust Project at Tel Aviv University.
 Before starting her doctoral dissertation she studied law at the University of Heidelberg (Germany) and obtained an LLM in International and Legal Studies from New York University.
 In her research Rebecca examines a key feature of globalization, the rise of regulation beyond the state.
 She particularly focuses on the emergence of transnational regulatory cooperation between public and private actors.

-At the Baldy Center she participated in the Transnational Governance Interaction Network Project.
+At The Baldy Center she participated in the Transnational Governance Interaction Network Project.
 Her main research focuses on the interplay between expertise driven private regulation and more traditional political authority in multi-level transnational regulatory networks.
 The argument tested is that within these networks existing public policy requirements and parameters defining legitimate forms of regulation are renegotiated.
 Rebecca’s fellowship is co-sponsored with York University.
 She spent Fall 2015 at the Baldy Center and Spring and Summer 2016 at York University (Canada).

 Yun-Ru Chen, 2014-15 Postdoctoral Fellow, is a professor at the Waseda Institute for Advanced Study at Waseda University (Tokyo, Japan), where she teaches Comparative Family Law and East Asian Laws.
 After receiving a Doctor of Juridical Science (SJD) from Harvard Law School (HLS), she held a postdoctoral fellowship at the Baldy Center for Law and Social Policy in SUNY Buffalo Law School in addition to a research fellowship in the Institute for Global Law and Policy at HLS.